TashaTJ/PP2-snake/README.md

 </details>

+I used wireframes to initially plan the project.
+As the build progressed, I made some alterations based on challenges I faced, particularly for mobile devices and the need for the touch controls to be accessible on mobile.

 ## Site Structure

 The game lives within a one page site with 3 different 'screens', that the user navigates through to engage with the game.